violetballard/disrupter/rules/core/main.md

 The following decisions are first made during the Intelligence Briefing:
 - The number of players (see [Rule 1](#rule1))
 - The specific rules being used for the game including the [Game Mode][mode]
-- The size and composition of forces, documented on [Platoon Cards][platoon card]
+- The size and composition of forces, documented on [Platoon Cards][platoon]
 - The Board (see [Rule 2](#rule2))

 Once the structure of the game has been decided, COs (See [Rule 9](#rule9)) are able to: